Frequently Asked Questions

 A: No. There are many ways to enjoy our weather workshops and we welcome weather enthusiasts, aspiring storm chasers, and photographers alike.
 We encourage our guests to participate in any of the instructional sessions that interest them including meteorology, forecasting, photography, and post-processing.

 Q: What happens if there aren't any storms to chase?

 A: Your guides will work hard to put you in position to experience interesting weather as often as possible.
 Some days, it will make sense for us to travel and put ourselves in the best possible position for the next day.
 We will make an effort to stop and explore various points of interest along the way.
-In the unlikely event that Mother Nature decides to be stubborn and limit our storm chasing opportunities, we will explore/photograph scenic local attractions and dedicate more time to covering topics such as image post-processing in greater depth.
+In the unlikely event that Mother Nature decides to be stubborn and limit our storm chasing opportunities, we will explore/photograph scenic local attractions and dedicate more time to covering topics such as weather forecasting, storm chasing resources, and image post-processing in greater depth.

 Q: Are your plains chasing adventures "Tornado tours"?

 A: We love a great, photogenic tornado and we think you will too so if that's the best opportunity of the day, that will be one of our objectives.
 With that being said, the scope of our weather workshops extends far beyond just chasing tornadoes.
 Our goal is to put you in position to experience the most spectacular weather nature offers on any given day and teach you how to capture high-quality images along the way.
 That could include tornadoes, supercells, shelf clouds, lightning, or simply spectacular light on a storm at sunset.

 Q: What experience do you have?

 A: Your lead guide has over 30 years of successful storm chasing experience.
 You can read more about John and his team in the "About Us" section.

 Q: How do I know if this the right storm chasing opportunity for me?